 10. Walk towards the famous clock whose bells mark the traditional eating of the 12 grapes and the beginning of a new year.
 If you want to indulge yourself and the lines aren’t endless, enter La Mallorquina and try some if its delicious sweets.

 11. Continue until you exit the square taking Calle Mayor.
 Calle Mayor marks the entrance to the Madrid de los Austrias, the oldest part of the city.
-Always busy, you will find it packed.
+Always busy, you’ll find it packed.
 Walk along the left boardwalk and take Calle Postas.

 12. Unfortunately Calle Postas has become nowadays a tourist-oriented street, abandoning its once upon a time charm.
 However, it’s still the best street to enter the end point of the walk.

 END.
 The Madrid Christmas walk ends at Plaza Mayor.
 The square hosts Madrid’s most famous Christmas market with more than 100 stalls occupying it every year.
-Dating back to 1860 it is a very popular attraction among Madrileños who go there looking for miniatures to compose the Belén (Nativity scene).
+Dating back to 1860 it’s a very popular attraction among Madrileños who go there looking for miniatures to compose the Belén (Nativity scene).

 From here you can have several alternatives, depending on how tired you are.